What are the Dangers of Full-Face Snorkel Masks?

-Some snorkel mask producers state straight off that their masks are meant for casual snorkeling.
+Some snorkel mask producers state straight off that their masks are meant for casual snorkelling.
 They are not meant for heavy-duty purposes since they won’t let you get enough oxygen for strenuous movement and potentially could lead to a buildup of CO2 inside the mask.

 You might also think that water getting into the mask can be of danger.
 Most of the full-face masks come with a purge valve that makes it easy to expel any water inside and therefore pretty much eliminates any risk of suffocating.

-How Do You Stay Safe with a Full-Face Snorkel Mask?
+How Do You Stay Safe?